 The History of The Glass Family and The Glass House Video

 |Watch the history of the Glass Family unfold in this 8 minute video. |

 >> Download Transcript

-Enjoy a docent led tour of the Glass House Museum every 2nd Saturday at 10am, 11am, 12noon or 1pm.
+Enjoy a docent led tour of the Glass House Museum every Saturday at 2pm.

 Travel back in time with the help of a costumed docent to hear stories and personal histories and see the fully restored and beautifully furnished Glass House.
 Tours are $5 per person (age 3-up).
 Payable only with a credit card (Visa, MasterCard or American Express)